11 Jul 2017Previous Page

 Hopefully, over the course of the interview you have demonstrated your level of expertise in your field, but taking extra steps to emphasise the knowledge you have learned from previous roles.

 As well as highlighting your qualifications and other achievements, you should talk about why you are passionate about what you do.
 You should talk about how you keep your skills up to date, whether that is through reading publications or attending training courses.

 However you get the point across, it is vital that you demonstrate that you have a vast amount of relevant knowledge, but you also keep up to date on the latest industry news to maintain your expert status.

 It is also vital that you ask plenty of questions at the end of the interview to show that you are interested in the company and would like to learn more about how it operates.

-If you are seeking a new career, whether it be a programme manager role in Dublin or mobile developer jobs in Ireland, why not take a look at our selection of job vacancies and get on the path to a new career today?
+If you are seeking a new career, whether it be a Programme Manager role in Dublin or Java Developer jobs in Ireland, why not take a look at our selection of job vacancies and get on the path to a new career today?